Goxhill is taking the first steps on the road that will see the parish adopt a new planning blueprint for the area.

 Before any final designation is made, local people, businesses and other bodies with an interest in Goxhill will have the chance to comment on the proposed Neighbourhood Area.
 The consultation will start in the coming weeks and last for six weeks.

-A copy of the application will be available at www.northlincs.gov.uk/current-consultations, as well as at the Civic Centre, Barton Local Link, Brigg Local Link and Scunthorpe Central.
+A copy of the application will be available on the neighbourhood planning page of our website, as well as at Barton Local Link, Brigg Local Link and Scunthorpe Central.

 You will be able to make comments on the application online, or in writing either by email to email@example.com or by letter to Spatial Planning, Church Square House, Scunthorpe, North Lincolnshire, DN15 6NL.